jilleb/mib2-toolbox/README.md

 # Disclaimer:
 **Warning** These screens have the potential to break your unit and void your warranty.
 Be careful.
 We are not responsible for any troubles to you, your car or software.
 MQB Coding is always looking for cool hacks and retrofits to increase the potential of the MQB platform.
 It's never our intention to harm any person, car or brand.

+## Support this project

+You're always welcome to support this project with your knowledge, ideas or a [small donation](https://paypal.me/chillout1?locale.x=nl_NL) to my Paypal.